cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Set the Screen Position

-Next, we need to adjust the position of the `VideoScreen` object so that the bottom left corner is at `X: 0, Y: 0, Z: 0`.
-This will make things easier when handling the output from the PoseNet model.
-To do this, we'll adjust the `Position` value in the `Inspector` tab.
-Set the `X` value to half the `X` value for the `Scale` parameter.
+Next, we'll move `VideoScreen` to make things easier when handling output from the PoseNet model.
+We want the bottom left corner to be at the origin.
+Set the `X` value for `Position` to half the `X` value for the `Scale` parameter.
 Do the same for the `Y` value.
-The `X` value for `Position` should be 960 and the `Y` value should be set to 540.
+The new `Position` values should be `X: 960 Y: 540 Z: 0`.

 #### Before: